 Perform the post-launch checks in the pre-operation checklist while the watercraft is in the water and the engine is running.

 To perform the post-launch checks:

 - (1) Launch the watercraft.
-(See page 40 for information on launching the watercraft.) - (2) Perform the checks and make sure that there are no malfunctioning items or other problems.
+(See page 40 for launch procedures.) - (2) Perform the checks and make sure that there are no malfunctioning items or other problems.

 Cooling water pilot outlet check